How Much is a Locksmith in Phoenix, AZ Markets?

 There are a variety of things that can make a job take longer, just as there are a variety of things that can make a job go quicker for all types of lock service.
 So how can we quote the charge up front when every job, and every drive to every lock job, is unique?
 The answer is average-based pricing.

-So if it only took a few seconds to unlock your home or car did you pay $1200 / hour?
+So if it only took a few seconds to unlock your home or car was the cost $1200 / hour?

-No, you paid for the service of unlocking your house and if you’re lucky you got a good locksmith that made your day a bit easier by taking care of your job quickly.
+No, you paid for the exchange of service of unlocking your house.
+If you’re lucky you got a good locksmith that made your day a bit easier by taking care of your job very quickly.

 So What Is the Best Questions to Ask a Locksmith When They Get Into Your Home, Car or Business so Quickly?

 “That’s it?
-How do I improve my locks?”
+How do I improve my security?”

 Last notes on locksmith prices.

-It’s the same for automotive key programming, one flat rate for all vehicles.
+We assume that all jobs will be equal, but they’re not.
+So locksmiths charge one flat rate to open all vehicles.
 And for home rekeying, one quote for every home with standard residential hardware.
 This last point is what prompted this article.